jamashita/publikum/packages/monad/README.md

 Like `Promise.all()`, it aggregates all `Unscharferelations`.

 * Only when all `Unscharferelations` are Present, returns `Present<Array<P>>`
-* When at least one of them are to be Absent, returns `Absent`
+* When at least one of them is to be Absent, returns `Absent`
-* When at least one of them are to be Lost, Returns `Lost`
+* When at least one of them is to be Lost, Returns `Lost`

 When Absent and Lost are satisfied together, `Unscharfeleration` is going to be `Lost`.

 ### (static) `anyway<P>(unscharferelations: Iterable<Unscharferelation<P>>): Promise<Array<Heisenberg<P>>>`

-Unlike to `Unscharferelation.all()`, this absolutely execute all `Unscharfelerations` even if they are going to be Absent or Lost.
+Unlike to `Unscharferelation.all()`, this executes all `Unscharfelerations` even if they are going to be Absent or Lost.

 ### (static) `ofHeisenberg<P>(heisenberg: Heisenberg<P>): Unscharferelation<P>`

 Forge a `Unscharferelation` instance.
-The callback argument is not same as `Promise`, Such as
+The callback argument is not the same as `Promise`, Such as

 * Returns `Present<P>` when non